4GuysCoffee/4GuysCoffee.github.io/README.md

 A scalable Wireless LAN Controller (WLC) manages the WLAN infrastructure, allowing for seamless expansion as needed.
 The WLC provides an additional layer of security by offering centralised AP deployment, rogue device detection, and network protection through a firewall.
 Furthermore, a RADIUS server necessitates login credentials for staff users accessing the office Wi-Fi network, adding another layer of access control.

-#### Summary

-The analysis reveals that 4GuysCoffee's network infrastructure prioritises scalability, reliability, and cost-effectiveness.
-The network design incorporates industry best practices and utilises robust technologies and protocols to ensure secure and efficient network operation.
-The hierarchical structure, coupled with the implementation of VLANs, subnets, and various security measures, safeguards the network against potential vulnerabilities.
-The WLC plays a crucial role in managing access points and enhancing wireless network security.
-Overall, the network infrastructure appears well-designed to support the current and future needs of 4GuysCoffee.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>